rocky-linux/documentation/docs/books/learning_rsync/06_rsync_inotify.md

 # Compile and install

 Perform the following operations in the server.
 In your environment, some dependent packages may be missing.
-Install-`dnf -y install autoconf automake libtool`
+Install--`dnf -y install autoconf automake libtool`

 ```bash
 [root@Rocky ~]# wget -c https://github.com/inotify-tools/inotify-tools/archive/refs/tags/3.21.9.6.tar.gz